nate-adkins/nate-adkins.github.io/_pages/about.md

 title: About Me
 ---

-I am a novice reader, a robotics engineer, and an aspirational lifelong learner.
+I am a robotics engineer, a novice reader, an amateur hiker, and an aspirational lifelong learner.

 ![]({{ site.baseurl }}/assets/images/iros.jpg)